Interpublic revenue gets a boost from UK, beats estimate

 "IPG has the most upside earnings potential in the group with a load of account wins helping boost revenues, a lower cost base, and a much cleaner and lower-cost balance sheet."

-Shares of Interpublic, whose rivals include Omnicom Group (OMC.N), WPP (WPP.L) and Publicis Groupe (PUBP.PA), have gained 7.5 percent so far this year.
-The Thomson Reuters Global Advertising and Marketing Index .TRXFLDGLPUADVT has dropped 4.14 percent in the same period.
+Shares of Interpublic, whose rivals include Omnicom Group, WPP and Publicis Groupe, have gained 7.5 percent so far this year.
+The Thomson Reuters Global Advertising and Marketing Index has dropped 4.14 percent in the same period.

 The company's operating margin improved 60 basis points to 10.6 percent in the second quarter.